Larsa Pippen Shows Off Her Curvy Backside In A Colorful String Bikini: ‘I’m A Vibe’

-Larsa Pippen seemed to be in vacation mode this week when she decided to post her a brand new bikini photo to her Instagram account on Friday.
-The model looked gorgeous while she lounged on a boat while wearing the skimpy swimwear and looking stunning.
+Larsa Pippen seemed to be in vacation mode this week when she decided to post a brand new bikini photo to her Instagram account on Friday.
+The model looked gorgeous while she lounged on a boat while wearing the skimpy swimwear and she was stunning.

 Larsa rocked a cropped top, which boasted colors such as green and pink, and a pair of matching string bikini bottoms.
 The two-piece showcased the former reality star’s ample bust, toned arms, tiny waist, curvy booty, and long, lean legs as she sat on her knees and posed for the camera with her hands in her lap.